davew-msft/MLOps-E2E/BikeBuyer/ADBnotebooks/BikeBuyerOps/README.md

 ![Data Science with Azure Databricks and AML SDK](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/dsWithAzureDatabricksAML.png)

-## Create an Azure Machine Learning service Workspace in the Reasource Group created earlier using the Azure Portal
+## Create an Azure Machine Learning service workspace in the Resource Group created earlier using the Azure Portal

 Search for `Machine Learning service workspace` in the Azure Portal